tbeseda/code-markers/README.md

 Depends.
 If you just want the custom HTML element, get the `./dist/code-markers.js` file to the browser and you can use the `<code-markers>` element.

-This may be easiest by installing and relying on a bundler to build the file into your project.
+This may be easiest by `npm` installing and relying on a bundler to build the file into your project.
 Node.js usage is the same:

 ```sh
 npm install code-markers